omnisat/lasereyes-mono/packages/lasereyes-react/README.md

 # lasereyes-react

 `@omnisat/lasereyes-react` is a React-specific package built on top of `lasereyes-core`.
-It provides React hooks, context providers, and wallet icons to make it easy to integrate Bitcoin wallet support into React applications.
+It provides React hooks, context providers, and wallet icon components to make it easy to integrate Bitcoin wallet support into React applications.

 This package simplifies the interaction between your React app and various Bitcoin wallets, allowing you to focus on building dApps with a seamless user experience.